Resources & Links

 1).
 The collaboration between service providers and law enforcement are essential to helping the individual understand that they are not a criminal.

 2).
-Access to a wide variety of medical, dental and psychological professional is essential to assessing the victims' needs and providing high quality, professional care.
+Access to a wide variety of legal, medical, dental and psychological professionals is essential to assessing the victims' needs and providing high quality, professional care.

 3).
 Knowledge of and access to a variety of emergency, treatment and transitional housing options for youth and adult/female and male survivors is critical to assisting survivors.
-Specific housing for this popuation is preferrable over mixing of client populations (i.e. domestic violence).
+Specific housing for this population is preferable over mixing of client populations (i.e. domestic violence).

 4).
-Resources for basic needs of should be readily available.
-For example, food, drinks, clothing from emergency response to transitional housing.
-Victims often arrive with nothing.
+Resources for basic needs must be readily available.
+For example: food/drinks, clothing, toiletries.
+Victims/Survivors often arrive with nothing.

 5).
 Peer advocacy, education and service provision should be provided from emergency response to aftercare.
-Survivors come with a set of issues that are often not understood by professionals, medical or dental personnel, or law enforcement.
+Survivors come with a set of needs/challenges that are often not understood by professionals: legal, medical/dental personnel, or law enforcement.